murphn88/ca4015-assignment-1/book/_build/html/_sources/intro.md

 :::

-## Dataset Description
+## Data Source

-Table 1 describes the data collected from 517 participants across 10 studies.
-(Include link??)
+The data used in this analysis was compiled by {cite:t}`Steingroever_Fridberg_Horstmann_Kjome_Kumari_Lane_Maia_McClelland_Pachur_Premkumar`, and can be readily downloaded from [https://osf.io/8t7rm/](https://osf.io/8t7rm/) (at time of publishing 13/010/2021).
+It consists of data collected from 617 participants across 10 independent IGT studies.
+For each participant, each deck selection and the resulting win/loss has been captured.
+An overview of the compiled studies can be seen in the below table.

 | Study | Number of Participants | Number of Trials | Payoff |
 | :- | :- | :- | :- |